Students and teachers abducted by armed men in Nigeria's Kebbi State, governor says

 Lagos, Nigeria (CNN)Several students and three teachers were abducted Thursday by armed men from a federal college in Nigeria's north-western Kebbi State, State Governor Abubakar Bagudu told CNN.

-According to Governor Bagudu, the gunmen — locally known as bandits — raided a federal Government College in Kebbi's Birnin Yauri district on Thursday, killing a policeman in the attack.
+According to Governor Bagudu, the gunmen — locally known as bandits — raided the co-educational Federal Government College in Kebbi's Birnin Yauri district on Thursday, killing a policeman in the attack.

-Governor Bagudu also confirmed to CNN that one student sustained gunshot wounds, while another staff member was hospitalized following the attack, adding that the school's security teams had been "simply overpowered by the sheer number of bandits."
+Governor Bagudu also confirmed to CNN that a female student sustained gunshot wounds, while another staff member was hospitalized following the attack, adding that the school's security teams had been "simply overpowered by the sheer number of bandits."

 The definitive number of abducted students has proven difficult to establish, Bagudu added, noting that some concerned parents had since withdrawn their children from school following the attack.